On Realistic Target Coverage by Autonomous Drones: Extensions and Open Problems

 \subsection{Open Problems}

-In this section, we discuss some open problems that are not treated in our study of {\ProblemNameAcro}.
+In this section, we discuss some open problems that are not treated in our study of Argus.

+{\textbf{Continuously updating camera configurations:} Recall that Argus relies on the top tier to perform target tracking as part of its persistent coverage functionality; this is the responsibility of the \emph{Target Localizer} module.
+For drone navigation, we also assume that the top tier provides suitable positioning information to help plan efficient and safe paths to position each drone at its assigned location; which is implemented in the \emph{UAV Localizer} module.
+In addition, to cope with positioning errors, each drone can factor in the readings from its on-board sensors to better position itself with respect to the targets it is assigned to cover; this is handled by the \emph{Adaptive Tracker} module.}

-\textbf{Tracking and the continuous updating of camera placement} In any multi-camera system, targets handover and targets mobility management is an essential issue \cite{foresti2005active}. {\ProblemNameAcro} relies on mobile cameras which means as targets move, either cameras will move to maintain all targets in view, cameras will handover targets among them, or the targets configuration will require adding new cameras due to new occlusion or directionality conditions.
-These scenarios impose constraints on the number of covered targets at each time instance, the energy used to move the cameras, and the quality of coverage of targets during handover.
+{ When it comes to dynamically updating camera configurations, target handover and mobility management are essential issues \cite{foresti2005active}}.
+Argus relies on mobile cameras which means that as targets move, cameras need to handover targets among themselves and possibly move to maintain all targets in view, or the target configuration will necessitate adding new cameras due to new occlusion or pose conditions.
+Beyond updating camera locations and assignments, the system is also required to optimize the energy used to move the cameras and the quality of coverage of targets during handover.

-While handling such scenarios can simply be achieved by running the algorithm every $\delta t$ seconds and updating the locations of cameras to adopt the new solution.
-This can result in considerable overhead and delays as no relationship is assumed between the camera configuration $U_t$ and the configuration $U_{t+1}$, for a time instance $t$.
-Several algorithms are studied to address such scenarios.
-We list some of the approaches and leave it for future work to select the approach most suitable for {\ProblemNameAcro}.
+While handling such scenarios can simply be achieved by running the algorithm every $\delta t$ seconds, and updating the locations of cameras to adopt the new solution, this would result in considerable overhead and delays as no relationship is assumed between the camera configuration $U_t$ and the configuration $U_{t+1}$, for a time instant $t$.
+Several algorithms were studied to address such scenarios. { We highlight some of those approaches} and leave it to future work to select the approach most suitable for Argus and the specific application at hand.

 One approach relies on computer vision algorithms to detect targets as they move between camera views without requiring cameras to move \cite{chen2008adaptive}.
 Cameras can then move slightly in order to better cover the new targets that entered its field of view to satisfy {\ProblemNameAcro} constraints.
-Another approach relies on cameras bidding, based on a coverage utility function, on which of them will be required to cover a target that just moved \cite{esterle2014socio}.
+Another approach relies on cameras bidding on which of them will be required to cover a target that just moved, based on a coverage utility function \cite{esterle2014socio}.
 An {\ProblemNameAcro} implementation of this approach can introduce as a utility the amount of energy consumed by the camera-mounted robot to move in order to better cover the target.